 For the last 30 years, relentless technological innovation has seemingly conquered most, if not all, corners of the world.
-While in its early stages, the focus was on infrastructure and social networks, the latest phase has set its eyes on core productive and financial processes that will undoubtedly have profound socio-economic and environmental impact across the board.
-Rapidly adapting to the emerging global context is the clarion call for most countries if they want to remain relevant and competitive at the global level.
+While the focus was on infrastructure and social networks in its early stages, the latest phase has set its eyes on core productive and financial processes that will undoubtedly have a profound socio-economic and environmental impact across the board.
+Rapidly adapting to the emerging global context is the clarion call for most countries to remain relevant and competitive at the international level.

-Also, given relatively scarce fiscal and human resources, this group of nations must prioritize investments on innovation and technology that can accelerate the achievement of established national and international development goals and targets.
+Also, given relatively scarce fiscal and human resources, this group of nations must prioritize investments in innovation and technology to accelerate the achievement of established national and international development goals and targets.
 Finally, developing countries should also strengthen national innovation systems (NIS) that, in the medium-run, could help create much-needed capacities not only to absorb external innovations and technologies but also to incubate and develop local ones that could end up having global relevance and application.

 In this context, institutional capacity has two different hats.
 It is a means to harness and foster innovations and technology.
 On the other hand, it is also a development goal as adequate levels should be in place to wear the first hat properly.
 Developing countries must find the right balance between the two to ensure institutional capacity is in the running from the onset.
-Just like technology and innovation, institutional capacity is dynamic, a moving target jogging together along with several others.
+As technology and innovation, institutional capacity is dynamic, a moving target jogging together and several others.

 Indeed, most developing countries are no strangers to the deployment of innovative digital technologies.
-In fact, several could be seen as pioneers within the full cohort of countries.
-Many have endorsed policies on and launched a plethora of initiatives related to ICTs, Digital Government and innovation.
+In fact, several could be seen as pioneers within the entire cohort of countries.
+Many have endorsed policies and launched a plethora of initiatives related to ICTs, Digital Government and innovation.

 Innovation, Technology and Change

 In principle, technological innovation is a subset of overall innovation.
 That means that not all innovation occurs thanks to technological change.
-While this might have been the case until the end of the last century, the global and cross-sectoral pervasiveness of new digital technologies is changing such a perspective.
+While this might have been the case until the end of the last century, new digital technologies’ global and cross-sectoral pervasiveness is changing such a perspective.

 In this note, innovation is defined accordingly and is thus almost always linked to new digital technologies.

 In the standard innovation approach, governments have two distinct roles in the innovation process.
-First, they should lead in innovation processes within the public sector to augment efficiency, effectiveness, responsiveness and transparency.
-On the other hand, governments should create an adequate policy environment to promote private sector-led innovation and let the market drive the overall process.
+First, they should lead innovation processes within the public sector to augment efficiency, effectiveness, responsiveness and transparency.
+Second, governments should create an adequate policy environment to promote private sector-led innovation and let the market drive the overall process.
 While the two are seemingly connected, the mainstream view argues that the latter is the prime mover in the whole process.
-Governments should only intervene in the case of so-called “market failures.”
+Thus, governments should only intervene in the case of so-called “market failures.”

-However, recent research strongly suggests the issue is not so clear cut as government innovation policies can also target specific sectors or priority areas, as discussed below.
+However, recent research strongly suggests that the issue is unclear-cut as government innovation policies can also target specific sectors or priority areas, as discussed below.